cmaureir/progra-alma/lectures/week8/lecture30.rst

 .. _ACS basic presentation: https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGlzYy51Y24uY2x8YWNzd29ya3Nob3B8Z3g6NjI0YTc5ZDVjYTEwNTljYQ

-Please note that not all the CCL classes, are necessarily controlling devices through CAN communication, because there are some higher level components, which are compatibles, like ``FrontEnd`` controller, ``Antenna`` controller or ``Observing Modes``.
+Please note that not all the CCL classes, are necessarily controlling devices through `Controller Area Network (CAN)`_ communication, because there are some higher level components, which are compatibles, like ``FrontEnd`` controller, ``Antenna`` controller or ``Observing Modes``.

+.. _Controller Area Network (CAN): http://en.wikipedia.org/wiki/Controller_area_network

 Following the previous idea,
 please note that not all CAN devices are inside the antennas,